 The Women’s Studio Workshop Library is home to a wide range of archival materials that trace the history and mission of the organization.
 For chronological documentation of organizational activities please visit WSW’s Historical Timeline, which outlines public events, film screenings, exhibitions, and fundraisers.
 Additionally, a chronological listing of all artist alumnx can be found here.

 Visits to the library are by appointment only.
 If you’re interested in working with our collections, please review WSW’s Reading Room Policies and complete a research request form here.
-Contact Erin Zona ([email protected]) for more information.
+Contact Faythe Levine ([email protected]) for more information.

 The WSW Artist Files are a repository of primary documents relative to each artist that has been in residence at the studio.
 These folders include correspondence, exhibition records, exhibition announcements, personal notes, small artworks, clippings, emails, contracts, and other unique material to each individual artist.
 A chronological listing of all artists-in-residence is linked here.

 Images L-R: A drawer of Artists’ Files in our archive, Zarina Hashmi’s Artist File including correspondence with founder Tana Kellner

 Silkscreen Poster Collection